-Producers, suppliers, distributors, importers, exporters and professional users of plant protection products shall keep records of the plant protection products they produce, import, export, store, use or place on the market for at least three years.
+1. Producers, suppliers, distributors, importers, and exporters of plant protection products shall keep records of the plant protection products they produce, import, export, store or place on the market for at least 5 years.
+Professional users of plant protection products shall, for at least 3 years, keep records of the plant protection products they use, containing the name of the plant protection product, the time and the dose of application, the area and the crop where the plant protection product was used.

 They shall make the relevant information contained in these records available to the competent authority on request.
-Third parties such as the drinking water industry may request access to this information by addressing the competent authority.
+Third parties such as the drinking water industry, retailers or residents, may request access to this information by addressing the competent authority.